What and who is…

 Hebrew: אֲדֹנִֽי —transliteration: 'adon —meaning one possessed of absolute control

 The old plural form of this Hebrew word is 'adonai.

 Greek: κύριος —transliteration: kurios or kyrios —meaning: a supreme master, etc.

 Hebrew: בַּעַל —transliteration: ba'al —meaning: a master, as having domination

-Hebrew: ba'al, a master, as having domination.
 This word is applied to human relations, as that of husband, to persons skilled in some art or profession, and to heathen deities.
-“The men of Shechem,” literally “the baals of Shechem” (Judg.
-9:2-3).
-These were the Israelite inhabitants who had reduced the Canaanites to a condition of vassalage (Josh.
-16:10; 17:13).
+“The men of Shechem,” literally “the baals of Shechem” (Judges 9:2-3).
+These were the Israelite inhabitants who had reduced the Canaanites to a condition of vassalage ( Joshua 16:10; Josh.
+17:13).

-During this period the Philistines were not, as at a later period ( 1 Sam.
-21:10), under a kingly government.
-(See Josh.
-13:3; 1 Sam.
-6:18.)
-There were five such lordships, viz., Gath, Ashdod, Gaza, Ashkelon, and Ekron.
+During this period the Philistines were not, as at a later period ( 1 Samuel 21:10), under a kingly government.
+(See Joshua 13:3; 1 Samuel 6:18.)
+There were 5 such lordships, viz., Gath, Ashdod, Gaza, Ashkelon, and Ekron.